The New Jersey adult-use cannabis sales market was opened at the Verano Zen Leaf dispensary in Elizabeth in Union County this morning.

 Sativa Cross advocate Jason Cordero went to Ascend in Rochelle Park to assess their medical cannabis patient access.

 “The launch of New Jersey’s adult-use marketplace is a major step forward for the cannabis industry.
-It is a privilege to be among the inaugural group of licensees,” said Curaleaf CEO Joe Bayern, said in a press release.
+It is a privilege to be among the inaugural group of licensees,” said Curaleaf CEO Joe Bayern in a release.
 “Our local teams look forward to building strong relationships with new consumers while deepening our ties with the medical community.”